ilmari-h/envie/README.md

 Local configuration can also be managed via a `config.json` file, stored under the standard configuration directory if your operating system (`XDG_CONFIG_HOME/envie` for Linux and `~/Library/Application Support/envie` for macOS.)
 You can override this with the environment variable `ENVIE_CONFIG_DIRECTORY`.

 ## Self Hosting
+> [!TIP]
+> Not into self hosting?
+Envie Cloud offers a hosted instance that is **free forever** for individual use with affordable per-user licensing available for teams.
+>
+> Head over to <https://envie.cloud> and sign up to get started with a forever-free plan!

 Envie can be self-hosted using Docker.
 Two images are required: